WEBSITE REDESIGN

 NEXT STEPS

-In a final meeting with the church leadership we identified the last remaining tasks for them to complete before passing the designs to a developer.
+In the final meeting with church leadership, we outlined the remaining tasks to complete before handing designs to a developer.

-Review content to reflect the voice of the church.
+Refine content to reflect the authentic voice of the church

 SUMMARY

-The church’s website now has a clear structure to engage existing members and draw in newcomers.
+The redesigned site provides a clear structure to engage members and welcome newcomers.

 Diversity Corner is a feature addition concept to help community members access titles highlighting diversity & inclusion through the HPLD website.